rmcelreath/glmer2stan/README.md

 glmer2stan compiles design formulas, such as y ~ (1|id) + x, into Stan model code.
 This allows the specification of simple multilevel models, using familiar formula syntax of the kind many people have learned from popular R packages like lme4.

+The Stan code that glmer2stan produces is didactic, not efficient.
+So instead of using design matrices for varying and fixed effects, it builds out explicit additive expressions.
+This makes the code easier for novices to understand.
+But it also reduces speed a little.
+Since I originally conceived of glmer2stan as a teaching tool, the Stan code will probably remain didactic.
+But I might eventually make an option to use faster-but-opaque techniques.

 Status
 ==========